cdfoundation/toc/docs/onboarding.md

 ### HackMD

 Some groups within CDF such as SIGs use [HackMD](https://hackmd.io/team/cdfoundation?nav=overview) so it would be beneficial for you to have an account on HackMD to contribute to the documents developed there.
+If you would like to join the CDF Team on HackMD, please create an issue in [Foundation repo](https://github.com/cdfoundation/foundation/issues).

+You can see the list of documented developed on HackMD using [this link](https://hackmd.io/@cdfoundation/Sy6QIeu3c).

 ## Communication